 Therapists may provide direct skilled treatment to individuals whose assessment results indicate interventions that may be applied only by a licensed therapist.
-Skilled treatment requirements include:
+Direct skilled treatment requirements include:

-- 1. Skilled treatment services are used to treat a specific clinical diagnosis and/or condition. - 2.
+- 1. Skilled treatment services may be used on a limited basis to treat a specific clinical diagnosis and/or condition. - 2.
 Treatment of specific conditions are clinically related to a person's I/DD. - 3.
 Skilled treatment services may not be delegated or included in a WDSI. - 4.
-Skilled treatment services are required to be provided in conjunction with the Collaborative-Consultation Model of service delivery, which incorporates IDT participation, and when appropriate, development of WDSI by therapists and routine implementation of WDSIs by DSP training of DSP and family, monitoring strategy implementation and collaboration with IDT agencies and Provider Agencies. - 5.
-Skilled treatment services may be applied in natural environments and clinical settings.
-Family and/or DSP, in all relevant settings, are required to be trained by therapists on WDSIs.
+Skilled treatment services are required to be provided in conjunction with the Collaborative-Consultation Model of service delivery - Skilled treatment services may be applied in natural environments and clinical settings.
+Family and/or DSP, in all relevant settings, are required to be trained by therapists on WDSIs. - 6.
+The outcome of the skilled therapy should be applicable to the person's life in all settings.
+When additional follow-up support by the family or DSP